reactiveui/refit/README.md

 GroupList(4, "desc");
 >>> "/group/4/users?sort=desc"
 ```
+### Dynamic Querystring Parameters

-If you specify an `object` as query parameter, all public properties which are not null, where used as query parameters.
+If you specify an `object` as a query parameter, all public properties which are not null are used as query parameters.
-Use the `Query` attribute the change the behavior of 'flatten' your query parameter object.
-If using this Attribute you can specify values for the Delimiter and the Prefix which are used for 'flatten' the object.
+Use the `Query` attribute the change the behavior to 'flatten' your query parameter object.
+If using this Attribute you can specify values for the Delimiter and the Prefix which are used to 'flatten' the object.

 ```csharp
 public class MyQueryParams